 The Parochial Church Council of All Saints’ Hollingbourne has supplied the following unapproved minutes for the Hollingbourne website.
 Future meetings will be reported on the website in due course.
-Details of the latest Quinquennial Report on the fabric of All Saints’ Church that has been prepared by an architect for the Parochial Church Council appears in the Leeds and Hollingbourne Benefice section of Site Pages where details of forthcoming church services may be found.

-MINUTES for Hollingbourne Parochial Church Council Meeting on Thursday, 28th September, 2017, at 7.30 p.m. at THE VICARAGE
+MINUTES for Hollingbourne Parochial Church Council Meeting on Thursday, 22nd March, 2018, at 7.30 p.m. at THE VICARAGE

 1. Prayers and Welcome

 • Revd Paul Kite opened with a prayer, welcomed everyone and thanked Liz for coming.

 2. Apologies for Absence